AlbanMontaigu/boot2docker-vagrant-template/README.md

 Any modification provided by a new version or customization **shall be located in extension system** like [boot2docker-vagrant-extension](https://github.com/AlbanMontaigu/boot2docker-vagrant-extension).
 It means that during boot, the extension git repo will be **cloned** from the extension URL.

 So you will need a working internet connection for that.
-This can be anoying but this is the price to pay to reduce impact on your project.
+This can be annoying but this is the price to pay to reduce impact on your project.

 You can provide your own custom extension like [boot2docker-vagrant-extension](https://github.com/AlbanMontaigu/boot2docker-vagrant-extension).
 For instance fork it and change it as you want as long as you respect the proposed layout.

-Of course don't forget to change the extension git URL is set in the ```VAGRANT_B2D_EXTENSION_REPO``` parameter of the root ```Vagrantfile```.
+Of course don't forget to change the extension git URL is set in the ```B2D_EXTENSION_REPO``` parameter of the root ```Vagrantfile```.

 ### Where are the box extension files ?

-Extension files are located **in your boot2docker environement**, more precisely in the boot2docker system files and **not in your project files**.
+Extension files are located **in your boot2docker environment**, more precisely in the boot2docker system files and **not in your project files**.

 There is a special directory where the extension is downloaded: ```BOOT2DOCKER_EXTENSION_DIR="/var/lib/boot2docker/extension"```